rutgerkok/PancakeWorldGenerator/README.md

 To create a JAR file, select the `pom.xml` file in the Package Explorer (that list of projects, classes and files on the left) and press the Play button.
 Choose `Maven Install` and press `Ok`.
 After Maven is done compiling, you'll end up with a JAR file in the (newly created) `target` folder.
 Place this file in the `plugins` directory of your server to run it.

 ### IntelliJ
 Use `File` → `New` → `Project from Existing Sources...`.
-Follow the remaining steps; you'll want to import this pojrect as a Maven project.
+Follow the remaining steps; you'll want to import this project as a Maven project.

 To create a JAR file, select the project and use `Build` → `Build Module 'pancakeworldgenerator`.
 You'll end up with a JAR file in the (newly created) `target` folder.
 Place this file in the `plugins` directory of your server to run it.

 ### Command line
 This project requires [Maven](https://maven.apache.org/).
-Maven can be a bit tricky to install, as you need to make some changes to your environment variables, and the official installation instructions do not explain how to do this.
-So you'll need to Google around a bit on how too install Maven.
+Maven can be a bit tricky to install, as you need to make some changes to your environment variables and the official installation instructions do not explain how to do this.
+So you'll need to Google around a bit on how to install Maven.

 After you have managed to install Maven, you can run the following command to compile Pancake: